Revisiting Knowledge Distillation via Label Smoothing Regularization: Related Work

 \section{Related Work}

-\paragraph{Knowledge Distillation} Since \citet{hinton2015distilling} proposed knowledge distillation, KD has been widely adopted or modified~\citep{romero2014fitnets,yim2017gift,yu2017visual,furlanello2018born, anil2018large, mirzadeh2019improved, Wang_2019_CVPR}.
+\paragraph{Knowledge Distillation} Since \cite{hinton2015distilling} proposed knowledge distillation based on prior work~\cite{ba2014deep}, KD has been widely adopted or modified~\cite{romero2014fitnets,yim2017gift,yu2017visual,furlanello2018born, anil2018large, mirzadeh2019improved, Wang_2019_CVPR}.
 Different from existing works, our work challenges the common belief of knowledge distillation based on our designed exploratory experiments.
-Another related work is deep mutual learning~\citep{zhang2018deep}, which proposes to let an ensemble of student models to learn with each other by minimizing the KL Divergence of predictions.
-Comparatively, our work reveals the relationship between KD and label smoothing, and our proposed Teacher-free regularization can serve as a general method for neural network training. \paragraph{Label Smoothing} \citet{szegedy2016rethinking} proposed label smoothing regularization to replace the ``hard labels'' with smoothed labels, boosting performance of many tasks like image classification, language translation and speech recognition~\citep{pereyra2017regularizing}.
-Recently, \citet{muller2019does} empirically showed label smoothing can also help improve model calibration.
+A related work is deep mutual learning~\cite{zhang2018deep}, which proposes to let an ensemble of student models to learn with each other by minimizing the KL Divergence of predictions.
+Comparatively, our work reveals the relationship between KD and label smoothing, and our proposed Tf-KD can serve as a general method for neural network training.
+Another related work is Born-again networks~\cite{furlanello2018born}, which use similar method as Tf-KD$_{self}$.
+The difference is that Born-again networks utilize an ensemble of students to train itself in the final step.

+\paragraph{Label Smoothing} Szegedy et al.~\cite{szegedy2016rethinking} proposed LSR to replace the ``hard labels'' with smoothed labels, boosting performance of many tasks like image classification, language translation and speech recognition~\cite{pereyra2017regularizing}.
+Recently, \cite{muller2019does} empirically showed label smoothing can also help improve model calibration.
 In our work, we adopt label smoothing regularization to understand the regularization function of knowledge distillation.